joshpowlison/minigame-example/README.md

 ## Compiling C to WASM (Windows)
 1. Download and install LLVM (when installing, add LLVM to the system PATH for all users).
 To make it easy, go down to "Pre-Built Binaries" and and get the "Windows (64-bit)" version from this page: https://releases.llvm.org/download.html#11.0.1

-2. In the console, in the same folder as the game, run `clang --target=wasm32 -Os -flto -nostdlib -std=c99 -Wl,--no-entry -Wl,--export-all -o script.wasm script.c` (You could replace the -std with a version of C++, and remove -Os, which does strong compression; these are just the settings I'm using right now)
+2. In the console, in the same folder as the game, run `clang --target=wasm32 -Os -flto -nostdlib -std=c99 -Wl,--no-entry -Wl,--export-all -fno-builtin -o script.wasm script.c` (You could replace the -std with a version of C++, and remove -Os, which does strong compression; these are just the settings I'm using right now)

 If the compilation fails, you'll get errors explaining why.
 Otherwise, if it works, clear your browser cache and refresh the game page to see the updates.